 Under the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act"), Kelso Technologies Inc. is classified as an "Emerging Growth Company."
-Under the JOBS Act, Emerging Growth Companies are exempt from certain reporting requirements, including the auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act.
+Under the JOBS Act, and JOBS Act amendments dated March 12, 2020, Emerging Growth Companies are exempt from certain reporting requirements, including the auditor attestation requirements of Section 404(b) of the Sarbanes-Oxley Act.
 Under this exemption, the company's auditor will not be required to attest to and report on management's assessment of the company's internal controls over financial reporting.
 The company is also exempt from certain other requirements, including the requirement to adopt certain new or revised accounting standards until such time as those standards would apply to private companies.
-The company will remain an Emerging Growth Company for up to the last day of the fiscal year following the fifth anniversary of the date of the first sale of common equity securities pursuant to an effective registration statement under the Securities Act of 1933, although it will lose that status earlier if revenues exceed US\$1 billion, or if the company issues more than US \$1 billion in non-convertible debt in a three year period, or the company will lose that status on the date that It is deemed to be a large accelerated filer.
-Emerging Growth Companies have less than \$1,070,000,000 in annual gross revenues.
+The company will remain an Emerging Growth Company so long as annual revenues do not exceed US\$100 million or the company will lose that status on the date that It is deemed to be a large accelerated filer.
+Emerging Growth Companies have less than \$1,235,000,000 in annual gross revenues.